 An open floor plan, called a free plan, has been popular with buyers for a few years now.

 In both single wides and multi-sectional homes, it is popular to place the shared living spaces (living room and kitchen) together.
 Only a breakfast bar or half wall typically separate the two spaces.

 Open floor living still provides ample privacy in the bathing and sleeping quarters.
-Reduced building costs and better lighting are two great reasons to chose an open floor plan.
+Reduced building costs and better lighting are two great reasons to choose an open floor plan.

 Master Bedroom Suits and Mother-in-Law Suits